baobuiquang/ParallelLSTM/README.md

 2. **Backward Pass (Backpropagation Through Time)**

-   In this step, the LSTM do the calculating for optimization method, in this project, I used gradient descent.
+   In this step, the LSTM do the calculating for optimization method, in this project, we will use gradient descent (more details in the [Implementation](#implementation) section).
 For this, gradients from time-step $T$ have to be propagated all the way back to time-step 1.

 3. **Parameters Updating**